cyber-griffith/prompt-shield/README.md

 - Rule Categories: 6 (instruction manipulation, role manipulation, prompt leaking, jailbreak, context manipulation, policy negation)
 - Deobfuscation: base64, hex, ROT13, NFKC homoglyph folding, zero-width stripping
-- Evaluation Set: 28 prompts (see Performance — this is the number that needs to grow)
+- Evaluation Set: 834 held-out prompts (500 attacks, 254 ordinary benign, 80 hard
+  negatives), plus a separate 28-prompt development set used only to pick the threshold

 Accuracy figures are deliberately not repeated here.
 They live in one place, [Performance](#-performance), so they cannot drift out of sync.